C Market – Commodity Market

 Vietnamese Coffee Exporter

-The Commodity Market (coffee commodity market), also known as the C Market, is where the global price of coffee is determined each day by traders on the New York Stock Exchange.
+C Market – Commodity Market: The Commodity Market (coffee commodity market), also known as the C Market, is where traders on the New York Stock Exchange determine the global price of a coffee each day.

-Unless you’re an enormous coffee enthusiast or follow commodity markets, you probably never even knew that coffee is a highly traded commodity with a global export value—up to more than 20 billion USD.
+Unless you’re an enormous coffee enthusiast or follow commodity markets, you probably never even knew that coffee is a highly traded commodity with a global export value of over 20 billion USD.

 Quality standards for green coffee